“Everly” is hot…”Beverly” is not. It’s a one-letter difference between fashionable and fusty.

 Where did these two one-hit wonders come from?

+My guess is fast-talking fictional newspaper reporter Torchy Blane, the heroine of nine low-budget movies released in the late ’30s with titles like Torchy Gets Her Man (1938), Torchy Blane in Chinatown (1939) and Torchy Runs for Mayor (1939).
 All of the films “followed the same formula — the nimble-minded, intuitive Torchy (who never bothered to take notes when she interviewed a person) would end up solving a crime way before her lunkhead boyfriend, police Det.
 Steve McBride.”

 Ironically, Torchy Blane’s real first name wasn’t Torchy.
 According to two of the films, her first name was actually Theresa.